+49 (0) 7721 9896-96 ✔ Delivery time 1-3 working days

 Nanbu Tekki - Japanese Cast Iron for Eternity

 What are the most durable traditional Japanese pans, pots, and teapots made of?
-Right: Japanese cast iron.
-Nanbu Tekki translates to "Ironware from Nanbu," representing handmade, sustainable art.
-The Japanese cast iron from Iwate Prefecture is unique and globally renowned.
+Correct: Japanese cast iron.
+Nanbu Tekki means “ironware from Nanbu” and represents handmade, sustainable art.
+The Japanese cast iron from Iwate Prefecture is unique and world-renowned.
 But what makes it so special?

 Handmade for centuries - cast iron Iwate